androlo/logmor/docs/docs.md

 - If I want **either** of them to hold **or both**, I use `or`.
 - If I want **either** of them to hold **but not both**, I use `xor`.

-#### examples
+**examples**

-Consider the statement *It is good if Gerge becomes happy when receiving an IPAD*.
+Consider the statement *It is good if Gerge becomes happy when he receives an IPAD*.
 If the hypotheticals are:

 ```
 hyp GergeIPAD "Gerge get IPAD" "Gerge don't get IPAD"